nagyist/ciao-transport-itk/ciao-transport-dts/README.md

     cd ciao-transport-itk-parent
 	mvn clean install -P bin-archive

-This will compile a number of related modules - the main CIP module for Spine is `ciao-transport-dts`, and the full binary archive (with dependencies) can be found at `ciao-transport-spine\target\ciao-transport-dts-{version}-bin.zip`.
+This will compile a number of related modules - the main CIP module for DTS/MESH is `ciao-transport-dts`, and the full binary archive (with dependencies) can be found at `ciao-transport-dts\target\ciao-transport-dts-{version}-bin.zip`.
 To run the CIP, unpack this zip to a directory of your choosing and follow the instructions in the README.txt.

 The CIP requires access to various file system directories and network ports (dependent on the selected configuration):